Upperdog/clean-image-filenames/readme.txt

 The `remove_accents()` filter converts accent charactes to ASCII characters.
 While that works great, it doesn't convert periods, commas, and other special characters.
 You never know what weird characters might end up in a filename, so we thought it was a better idea to use the `sanitize_title()` filter that does everything we need; converts accent characters to ASCII characters and converts whitespaces and special characters to dashes.

 == Changelog ==

+= 1.1 =

+* Added plugin settings to media settings page with option to convert all file types or just image file types.
+* Added shortcut to settings page from plugins list.

 = 1.0 =